-Retevmo is an FDA-approved oral targeted therapy you can take at home
+Retevmo is an oral targeted therapy you can take at home

 Retevmo may affect both healthy cells and tumor cells, which can result in side effects, some of which can be serious.

 Important Facts About RETEVMO® (reh-TEHV-moh).
 It is also known as selpercatinib.

 RETEVMO is a prescription medicine that is used to treat certain cancers caused by an abnormal gene, called RET, in:

 - adults with non-small cell lung cancer (NSCLC) that has spread.

 - adults and children 12 years of age and older with advanced medullary thyroid cancer (MTC) or MTC that has spread, who need a medicine that can be taken by mouth or injection.

 - adults and children 12 years of age and older with advanced thyroid cancer or thyroid cancer that has spread, who need a medicine that can be taken by mouth or injection, and who have received radioactive iodine and it did not work or is no longer working.